-It’s easy, it’s cheap, and you grow your business.
+Online recruiting events are easy and cheap, and you get to grow your business.
 I love them!
-The only thing it doesn’t do is fold the laundry and make you a nice cuppa….
+The only thing it doesn’t do is fold the laundry and make you a nice cuppa.

-So here’s exactly how to run a successful Facebook recruiting event in 6 steps.
+So here’s how to run a successful Facebook recruiting event in 6 steps.

 Step 2: Create some images.
 You will need:

-- A great looking cover graphic for the Facebook group (got you covered, see below).
+- A great-looking cover graphic for the Facebook group (I’ve got you covered, see below).

 - Tiles (square images that you can use in your Facebook posts) for your team so they can promote the upcoming event.